rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 When you write into a database table that has a column named "Hash", the column mappings will map the result of the HashValue -property to this column.
 Every record is then stored in the table as an encrypted hash value of the property "Key".

-You can use this mapping behaviour for some basic data type transformations.
+You can use this mapping behavior for some basic data type transformations.
 If transformations become more complex, you should have a look at the [existing transformations](dataflow_transformations.md) to modify your data.

 ## Non generic approach